hdorgeval/playwright-fluent/CONTRIBUTING.md

 A barrier for introducing new installation dependencies is especially high:

-- **Do not add** installation dependency unless it's critical to project success.
+- **Do not add** a production dependency unless it's critical to project success.